srk810/AZ-220-Microsoft-Azure-IoT-Developer/MSLearn/Modules/L17-how-to-manage-your-azure-iot-hub/02-Enable-Logging.md

     The **Select a storage account** pane will appear.

-    > [!NOTE] In production, you should not use an existing storage account that has other, non-monitoring data stored in it so that you can better control access to monitoring data.
+    > **Note**: In production, you should not use an existing storage account that has other, non-monitoring data stored in it so that you can better control access to monitoring data.
 If you are also archiving the Activity log to a storage account though, you may choose to use that same storage account to keep all monitoring data in a central location.

 1. On the  **Select a storage account** pane, under **Subscription**, select the subscription you used to create the storage account earlier.